decyphr-net/i18nr/README.md

 *decyphr-i18nr* is **not** 100% accurate.
 Translations are provided by Google Translate, and therefore *decyphr-i18nr* will only be as accurate as Google Translate.
 With that being said, it is pretty good, but do expect some things to be not quite right.

 *decyphr-i18nr* does **not** support much at the moment.
-So far we only only support simple JSON files, but are working on being as widely supported as possible.
+So far we support JSON files and YAML files of any depth, but are working on being as widely supported as possible.

+Take a look at the examples directory to see some of the structures that `decyphr-i18nr` can work with.

 ## Getting Started